freitasjca/horse-provider-crosssocket/doc/pr-crosssocket-provider-description.md

 ### Indicative numbers

 > The figures below are from community reports and the general async-vs-thread-per-connection literature.
-Our own load-testing suite is in progress.
-We will replace these with measured results before requesting final merge.
+A dedicated load-testing run (wrk/k6 against a minimal Horse route, Win64 Release build) to produce measured throughput and latency numbers is planned before requesting final merge.

 Published benchmarks of epoll-based vs. thread-per-connection HTTP servers consistently show:
 - **3× to 10× higher throughput** at equivalent concurrency